kubernetes/k8s.io/k8s.gcr.io/README.md

 ### Requirements

-The rule of thumb is that staging repositories should be used to host artifacts produced by code that is part of the Kubernetes project.
+The rule of thumb is that staging repositories should be used to host artifacts produced by code that is part of the Kubernetes project, as defined by presence in one of the [project-owned GitHub Organizations][project-github].

 In other words, code that is not part of the Kubernetes project should not have its artifacts hosted in staging repos.
 SIG K8s Infra may make exceptions to this policy on a case-by-case basis.

 For example: